netconf-wg/netconf-over-tls13/draft-ietf-netconf-over-tls13.md

 The Security Considerations of {{RFC6241}}, {{RFC7589}}, and {{!RFC9325}}
 apply here as well.

-NETCONF implementations SHOULD follow the recommendations given in
+NETCONF implementations SHOULD follow the TLS recommendations given in
 {{RFC9325}}.

 For implementations that support TLS 1.3, the Security Considerations of TLS 1.3 {{I-D.ietf-tls-rfc8446bis}} apply.

 As specified in {{RFC7589}}, NETCONF over TLS requires mutual authentication.

 For implementations that support TLS 1.3 {{I-D.ietf-tls-rfc8446bis}}:

 > TLS 1.3 mutual authentication is used